ibm-cloud-docs/storage-scale/faq.md

 {: #default-value-security-group-creation}
 {: faq}

-For security reasons, {{site.data.keyword.scale_short}} does not allow you to provide a default value that would allow network traffic from any external device.
+For security reasons, {{site.data.keyword.scale_short}} does not allow you to provide a default value that will allow network traffic from any external device.
 Instead, you can provide the address of your user system (for example, by using https://ipv4.icanhazip.com/) or a multiple IP address range.

 ## What is an IBM Customer Number and what happens if I don't provide it?
 {: #provide-icn}